microsoft/copilot-camp/docs/pages/custom-engine/01-custom-engine-agent.md

 To test the behavior of your app quickly, you can use Teams App Test Tool.
 Later in the exercise, you'll run and debug your custom engine agent on Microsoft Teams.

-??? info "More information about the Teams App Test Tool"
+??? check "More information about the Teams App Test Tool"
     The Teams App Test Tool, or simply Test Tool, is a feature within Teams Toolkit that enables developers to debug, test, and refine their Teams bot applications in a web-based chat environment that mimics the behavior, look, and feel of Microsoft Teams.
 This tool eliminates the need for a Microsoft 365 tenant or a dev tunnel, streamlining the development process.

 Start debugging your app by selecting **Run and Debug** tab on Visual Studio Code and **Debug in Test Tool**.
 Teams App Test Tool will pop up on your browser and you can start chatting with your custom engine agent right away!
 Some of the recommended questions you can ask to test the behavior: